-How to get there: If you don’t have a hire car, the trip by public transport is awful (there’s no direct train, so it’s buses all the way, with connections to negotiate).
-The stress-free option is to book the Castle Howard and Fountains Abbey day trip from York.
+How to get there: The trip by public transport is grim (there’s no direct train, so it’s buses all the way, with connections to negotiate).
+The easiest option is to book the Castle Howard and Fountains Abbey day trip from York.

 Best Cities for Day Trips from York

 Only 20 miles away from York, the

-Dreamy Durham is an hour and a half drive north from York, and conveniently on the train line from York to Edinburgh.
-Condé Nast’s Traveller magazine readers voted Durham the ‘Best city in the UK’.
+Captivating Durham is an hour and a half drive north from York, and conveniently on the train line from York to Edinburgh.
+Condé Nast’s Traveller Magazine readers voted Durham the ‘Best City in the UK‘.